paulmthompson/Intan.jl/docs/Data_Acquisition.rst

 The Intan board will continuous run throughout the experiment, capture and organize the digital neural signals coming from headstage, and keep them in RAM until the control computer brings them over.
 How frequently data is brought over from the FPGA board is set by the user, and the "best" frequency depends on the experimental setup (remember that this will not affect the sampling rate of the headstages).
 By default, Intan.jl pulls from the FPGA board once 600 samples from each channel have accumulated.
 At a 20kHz sample frequency, this will correspond to a latency of roughly 30 ms.

 The control loop must run faster than this minimum latency.
-Therefore, at the beginning of each loop iteration, the board is check to see if it has accumulated 600 samples.
+Therefore, at the beginning of each loop iteration, the board checks to see if it has accumulated 600 samples.
 If not, it waits very briefly and then checks again.
 If it has, it pulls the data over to the PC.
 This will take a small amount of time due to overhead of the method of transfer, as well as the speed of transfer itself.
 Once the data is brought over, it must be parsed into a more sensible format, which is a 600 x channel matrix of 16 bit integers.

 #.
 Spike Sorting